squashql/squashql-showcase/TUTORIAL.md

 ## Dynamic bucketing

-Dynamic bucketing refers to a technique used to group or categorize aggregate values into discrete bins or buckets based on the characteristics of the values themselves, rather than predefined static bin boundaries.
+Dynamic bucketing refers to a technique used to group or categorize values into discrete bins or buckets based on the characteristics of the values themselves, rather than predefined static bin boundaries.
 This approach is particularly useful when dealing with numerical or continuous data that may have a wide range of values and varied distributions.